How Long Do Baseball Games Last?

 In 2018, the average length of a baseball game was three hours and nine minutes.
 What’s more, how long can a baseball game go on for?
 The answer is a little hazy.
 Each game might have a drastically different average length than the others.
 For example, in 2015, opposite teams were involved in a game that lasted more than four hours.
 In the same year, the Major League Baseball (MLB) adopted rules that reduced the time of MLB games.
 Take, for example, the baseball season in 2008, when the average length of a game was 2 hours and 50 minutes.

-- It is also possible to extend the length of the game by changing pitchers.
+In addition, inclement weather may force a game to conclude earlier than anticipated.
+It is also possible to extend the length of the game by changing pitchers.
+Related: The Fastest Baseball Cleats on the Market

 How long is a baseball game